AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

+# Advanced usage

 ## Implement custom pages through routing jumps

-Internally, the `Navigator.of(context).pushNamed` method is used for redirects, and each available View is provided.
-When you need to customize the View or intercept the jump page, you can use the routing parameter method to intercept and customize it.
+Internally, the `Navigator.of(context).pushNamed` method is used for redirects, and each available View and `routeName` are provided.
+When you need to customize the View or intercept the jump page, you can use the routing method to intercept and customize it.

 | `routeName` | Corresponding string | Description |
 |:---:|:---:|:---:|